 In December of 2014, family members reported to police that Abe had gone missing.
 Police then launched an investigation.

-The victim’s son would have been 7 years old at the time of her mother’s death.
+The victim’s son would have been 7 years old at the time of his mother’s death.
 His whereabouts have been unknown, as far as information contained in government records, since 2007.
 Sato has denied having any knowledge about the boy.

 Police searched the field over a one-month period earlier this year in Kawasaki after learning that the suspects had stopped there before abandoning Abe’s corpse in the cemetery in Sagamihara.